 The New Busselton Jetty Underwater Observatory

 It was announced at the end of 2020 that the new Australian Underwater Discovery Centre (AUDC) would replace the existing underwater observatory.
 The semi-submerged whale-shaped building would have a higher capacity than the current one, with larger viewing windows offering panoramic views of the jetty’s ecosystem.
-The hope is to add underwater dining, underwater sculptures, and marine art, which will enhance Busselton Jetty’s 155-year-old experience.
+The hope is to add underwater dining, underwater sculptures, and marine art, enhancing Busselton Jetty’s 155-year-old experience.

 Unfortunately, due to construction costs rising dramatically, the project is uncertain.
 The initial forecast of A$32m has blown out to A$49m, making the BJI Board and senior staff investigate all options to see if the project can go ahead.